 The general binding rules are a set of rules that govern small sewage discharges from septic tanks or sewage treatment plants in England.
 The rules include limits of the amount of water that can be discharged as well as the quality of the water and where the water is discharged.

 If you own the property that uses the sewage treatment plant then you are classed as the ‘operator’ of the plant and must meet these rules or apply for a permit if you do not.

 Sewage Treatment Plant Experts

-At Mawdsleys Pumps, we’ve been working with all types of pumping systems including sewage treatment plants for over 15 years.
-If you have an old cesspit or septic tank that needs upgrading, are having problems with your existing system, we can help.
+At Mawdsleys Pumps, we’ve been working with all types of pumping systems including sewage treatment plants for many years.